-Until that happens, you can take part in a tour of the abandoned park, familiarizing yourself with the unusual history of the place and checking out the remaining vestiges of the former rides, which is exactly what I did on my last visit to the city.
+Until construction works are finished, it’s possible to take a tour of the abandoned park to learn about the unusual history of the place and check out the remaining traces of the former rides.
+I took a tour on my last trip to Berlin.
+Here’s everything you need to know about visiting the Spreepark.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.